 Finance teams are making tool selection decisions that will shape their AI capabilities for years.
 The choice between ChatGPT, Microsoft Copilot, and Claude is not trivial.
 Each tool has meaningfully different strengths, pricing models, security postures, and integration capabilities that matter for finance work.
 Choosing the wrong tool for a task wastes time and erodes trust in AI among your team.

 This guide is not sponsored by any vendor.
 It is an objective assessment based on extensive hands-on use across finance workflows, updated April 2026 to reflect significant capability changes across all three tools.
-For a broader view of the AI landscape in finance, see our complete guide to AI use cases in finance.
+For a broader view of the AI landscape in finance, see our guide to AI in finance and our complete guide to AI use cases in finance.
+We also keep living guides on each headline tool: Claude Opus for business and Microsoft Copilot for business.
 For research and competitor intelligence use cases, Perplexity Spaces and Deep Research are covered separately in our Perplexity for financial research guide.

 Why Tool Selection Matters